The Power of Movement: Using Exercise To Combat Depression

 For a long time, it has been known that exercise is good for physical health.
 Decades of research have shown that regular sports activity decreases the risk of developing many diseases and increases lifespan.

-But the benefits of exercise on mental health are less known.
+However, the benefits of exercise on mental health are less known.
 Usually, you do sports to “stay in shape.”
-However, do you consider physical exercise a serious mental illness treatment as effective as medication or sessions with psychologists?
+However, do you consider physical exercise a severe mental illness treatment as effective as medication or sessions with psychologists?

 Yes, science says so for depressive disorders.
 Indeed, physical exercise is not a miracle cure and can even be futile in cases of severe depression.
-But it is more than a mental lure or simple palliative treatment for most patients with mild or moderate depression.
-It would even be one of the most effective, safest, convenient, economical, and enjoyable treatments available.
+However, it is more than a mental lure or simple palliative treatment for most patients with mild or moderate depression.
+It would even be one of the most effective, safest, convenient, economical, and enjoyable treatments.

-Exercise reduces stress, improves sleep quality, and increases self-esteem, all of which can help alleviate depression symptoms.
+Exercise reduces stress, improves sleep quality, and increases self-esteem, which can help alleviate symptoms of depression.
 When you exercise, the body releases chemicals called endorphins.
 These endorphins interact with receptors in your brain that reduce pain perception.
 They also trigger a positive sensation throughout the body, similar to that caused by morphine.
 [2]

 What Research Says